Tools Home

 General Description

-ITrace (Instruction Trace) is a software tracing mechanism that runs on Linux.
+ITrace (Instruction Trace) is a software tracing mechanism that runs on Windows and Linux.
+ITRACE is part of the performance tools packages.
 It uses the software trace facility (swtrace) to allocate a buffer, capture MTE information and write branch trace records.
 It then uses post to format the swtrace output into callflow reports.
-ITrace traces through application and kernel code, and it can also trace IBM's Java jitted code.
+ITRACE traces through application and kernel code, and it can also trace IBM's Java jitted code.

-ITrace tracing gives you the ability to single step trace your application in user and kernel code.
+ITRACE tracing gives you the ability to single step trace your application in Ring 3 and kernel code.

 You can enable tracing of: